chocolatey/choco/CONTRIBUTING.md

 ## Package Issue?
 Please see [Request Package Fixes or Updates / Become a maintainer of an existing package](https://github.com/chocolatey/choco/wiki/PackageTriageProcess).

+## Package Request?
+Package Missing?
+If you are looking for packages to be added to the community feed (aka https://chocolatey.org/packages), please see [Package Requests](https://github.com/chocolatey/choco/wiki/PackageTriageProcess#package-request-package-missing).

 # Contributors
 The process for contributions is roughly as follows: